We Need Your Support!

 Go shopping at the Meet Market

-The Meet Market takes place once a month in different venues around Athens bringing stylish local artisans and handicraftsmen in one place.
+The Meet Market takes place monthly in different venues around Athens, bringing stylish local artisans and handicraftsmen together in one place.

 Make sure to check out their website for upcoming events.